Theracurmin® (Colloidal Nanoparticle Curcumin — Theravalues)

 Possible mild yellow staining of skin/clothes (cosmetic only).

-Pregnancy/lactation: AVOID (limited data, theoretical uterine effects of curcumin).
+Pregnancy/lactation: avoid (limited data, theoretical uterine effects of curcumin).

 Bleeding disorders: theoretical mild antiplatelet effect — caution.